kphanipavan/-RPi_Pico_Resources/1_Basic_GPIO/blinky.md

 `gpio_put(OnBoardLED, true)`: Set `OnBoardLED` pin to `on` (`true` to turn on/set to high/voltage to VDD, `false` to turn off/set to low/voltage to GND)

-Pico login HIGH voltage is 3.3v and LOW voltage is 0v.
+Pico logic HIGH voltage is 3.3v and LOW voltage is 0v.

 `sleep_ms(500)`: sleep for 500ms.